usmanhameed2017/Node-JS/Lecture-41/Theory.md

 ### find()

-- This method accepts a query Object.
+- This method accepts a query object.
 If left empty, all documents will be returned.

 #### Syntax
 ```shell